Rational coordination with no communication or conventions: Purely rational principles in games

-Usually in game-theory, rationality is associated with the elimination of strictly or weakly dominated strategies.
-As noted in Section~\ref{ssec: BIR}, \emph{strict} domination is a too strong concept for \WLC games.
+In game-theory, rationality is usually associated with elimination of dominated strategies.
+As noted in Section~\ref{ssec: BIR}, \emph{strict} domination is a too strong concept for \WLC-games.
 Weak domination, on the other hand, gives the following principle when applied individually.

-\textbf{Individually rational choices (IRC)}: \textsf{Do not play a choice $a$ when there is \\ a better choice $b$ available, i.e., if $W^i_G(a) \subsetneq W^i_G(b)$, then $i$ does not play $a$. }
+\textbf{Individually rational choices (IRC)}: \textsf{Do not play a choice $a$ when there is a better \\ choice $b$ available.
+That is, if $W^i_G(a) \subsetneq W^i_G(b)$, then the player $i$ should not play $a$. }

 \lorip{